 Las Cruces is not only the crossroads of warm weather, history, culture and fun, it is a launching point for southern New Mexico adventure and exploration.

-Less than one hour east of Las Cruces, beyond the rugged Organ Mountains lies White Sands National Monument, one of the Earth’s most amazing sites.
+Less than one hour east of Las Cruces, beyond the rugged Organ Mountains lies White Sands National Park, one of Earth’s most amazing sites.
 This vast desert of pure gypsum dunes measures more than 275 square miles and provides a home to a wide array of unique desert plants and animals.
 Park ranger-guided tours and programs such as Full Moon Night, Sunset Strolls and the White Sands Evening Program, give visitors an opportunity to learn more about the dunes and enjoy the endless recreational possibilities.
 The monument is also an ideal spot for family outings and provides the perfect foreground to capture a beautiful New Mexico sunset.

 A little farther down the highway in Alamogordo, NM is the New Mexico Museum of Space History, displaying artifacts and memorabilia documenting the history of U.S. space exploration.
 Also on site is the Clyde W. Tombaugh IMAX Dome Theater and Planetarium, so named for the discoverer of Pluto and long-time Las Cruces resident Clyde W. Tombaugh.